codeship/RIG/STYLEGUIDE.md

 data-ui-component="dropdown"
 ```

 This Defines a complex component.
 I also use this class for JS Interaction.
-Also apparently the Dropdown will consist of a button that toggles the dropdown and apparently a list, or Element that is the dropdown itself.
+Also, the Dropdown will consist of a button that toggles the dropdown and apparently a list, or Element that is the dropdown itself.
 For this I would recommend using data element definitions like so:
 ```
 data-dropdown-element="toggle"